Parent Care Blog

 Nurse and elderly woman smiling together at the camera.

-Does Medicare Pay for Home Health Care?
+Does Medicare Pay for home care?

 Many medical treatments have advanced to the point where they can be administered right in a patient’s own home rather than requiring a hospital or doctor’s office.
-This has made healthcare more convenient for patients, especially the elderly, who often find it safer, easier, and less expensive to have a home health care provider administer treatment for an illness or injury right in their own home.
-However, the question does Medicare pay for home health care often arises.
+This has made healthcare more convenient for patients, especially the elderly, who often find it safer, easier, and less expensive to have a home care provider administer treatment for an illness or injury right in their own home.
+However, the question does Medicare pay for home care often arises.

-Does Medicare Pay for Home Health Care?
+Does Medicare Pay for home care?

 Overview

-Medicare does pay for home health care in certain specific instances, for which a patient must qualify before getting treatment at home.
-Traditional Medicare, which is administered through the government, covers aspects of home care under Part A (hospital coverage) and Part B (doctor and outpatient coverage), but all home health care services must be ordered by a physician and provided by one of the 11,000 home health agencies that have been certified by Medicare.
+Medicare does pay for home care in certain specific instances, for which a patient must qualify before getting treatment at home.
+Traditional Medicare, which is administered through the government, covers aspects of home care under Part A (hospital coverage) and Part B (doctor and outpatient coverage), but all home care services must be ordered by a physician and provided by one of the 11,000 home health agencies that have been certified by Medicare.

 Eligibility

-To qualify for home health care services under Medicare, you must be considered homebound.
+To qualify for home care services under Medicare, you must be considered homebound.
 This means that you are unable to leave your house due to illness or injury without the help of crutches, a wheelchair, special transportation, etc., or leaving your house is not suggested due to your physical condition.
 You may be able to leave your house for short periods for adult day care, doctor’s appointments, and religious services, among other outings, but doing so requires great effort.

 You must be under the care of a physician and getting your situation reviewed regularly by a physician.
 Additionally, your doctor must certify that you need one or more of the following services: